PoliticalGraveyard.com

 Carroll, Alex — of Carmel, Hamilton County, Ind.
 Republican.
 Delegate to Republican National Convention from Indiana, 2008.
 Still living as of 2008.

 Carroll, Alfred M. — of Kentucky.
 Progressive.
 Candidate for U.S. Representative from Kentucky 3rd District, 1948.
-Still living as of 1948.
+Presumed deceased.
+Burial location unknown.

 Carroll, Amelia — of Detroit, Wayne County, Mich.
 Democrat.
 Delegate to Democratic National Convention from Michigan, 1944; member of Michigan Democratic State Central Committee, 1947.
 Female.
-Still living as of 1947.
+Presumed deceased.
+Burial location unknown.

 Carroll, Arthur B. — of Kingwood, Preston County, W.Va.
 Democrat.
-Chair of Preston County Democratic Party, 1961-62.
-Still living as of 1962.
+Chair of Preston County Democratic Party, 1961-63.
+Still living as of 1963.

-Carroll, B. Harvey, Jr. See Benajah Harvey Carroll, Jr.
+Carroll, B. Harvey, Jr. See Benajah Harvey Carroll Jr.

 Carroll, Bea — of Kaysville, Davis County, Utah.
 Democrat.
 Delegate to Democratic National Convention from Utah, 1972.
 Female.
 Still living as of 1972.

-Carroll, Benajah Harvey, Jr. (1874-1922) — also known as B. Harvey Carroll, Jr. — of Houston, Harris County, Tex.
+B. Harvey Carroll, Jr. Carroll, Benajah Harvey, Jr. (1874-1922) — also known as B. Harvey Carroll, Jr. — of Houston, Harris County, Tex.
 Born in Waco, McLennan County, Tex., March 3, 1874.
-Son of Benajah Harvey Carroll (1843-1915) and Ellen Virginia (Bell) Carroll.
 Minister; served in the U.S. Army during the Spanish-American War; U.S. Consul in Venice, 1914-17; Naples, 1918-19.
 Baptist.
 Member, Beta Theta Pi.
 Died, in the English Colonial Hospital, Gibraltar, Gibraltar, March 31, 1922 (age 48 years, 28 days).
 Interment at Glenwood Cemetery, Houston, Tex.

 Epitaph: "Died in the service of his country."